Blind spot (vision): Night blind spot

 It is estimated that once fully adapted to darkness, the rods are 10,000 times more sensitive to light than the cones, making them the primary receptors for night vision.
 Since the cones are concentrated near the fovea, the rods are also responsible for much of the peripheral vision.
-The concentration of cones in the fovea can make a night blind spot in the center of the field of vision.
+The concentration of cones in the fovea can make a night blind spot in the center of the field of vision for very dim objects.